ahmed-tarek-2004/Github-Actions/README.md

 #### Where GitHub Actions Fits

 GitHub Actions is **not** just a CI/CD tool.
-It is a general-purpose event-driven automation platform.
+Most people think GitHub Actions is only for CI/CD, but in reality it's an automation platform that can react to almost any event inside your repository.
 Anything that can be described as `"when X happens, do Y"` is a candidate for a GitHub Actions workflow.
 Examples beyond CI/CD:

 - When a new issue is opened → automatically label it and assign it to the right team
 - When a pull request is merged → post a notification to a Slack channel